rcrews/docs-website/runtime/7.0.0/concepts-storage.md

       database schemas.
 ---
 Cloudera Runtime provides different types of storage components that you can use depending on your data requirements.
-Apache HBase is a NoSQL database that provides real-time read/write access to those large datasets.
+Apache Hadoop HDFS is a distributed file system for storing large volumes of data.
 Apache Kudu is a columnar data store that enables fast analytics on rapidly changing data.
-Apache HDFS is a distributed file system for storing large volumes of data.